kjfossman/eEmitter/README.md

 This is an application that builds an Event Emitter with no subclasses or existing modules

 ## Dependencies
-run command
+run the following command in your terminal to set up the test envirnonment

 npm install

-in your terminal to set up the test envirnonment

 ## Installation
 Clone this to your local machine by using the following command in your terminal